From the Battleground, by Rich Paschall

 States that have opened for business too soon are paying the price with COVID surges.
 The only way to really get America back to work is to suppress the virus, not to pretend it’s not a problem.
 Restaurants, theaters, sports arenas, concerts, are all on hold or working at severely reduced capacity because the virus is out of control.
 They can not invite everyone back in no matter what the governor of Florida thinks until the virus is suppressed, people feel comfortable returning to larger events, and business starts to return to normal.

 A true businessman would see how the travel industry is harmed by the lack of flights.
 Why put planes in the air if people are afraid to go anywhere?
 Lack of travelers and restrictions by governments keep flights from other nations to a minimum.
-This also means that American goods take longer to get to market due to the industry slow down.
-Demanding that it all change back to the way it was in January is a monumental disservice to many American businesses, many of which are permanently closed.
+This also means that American goods take longer to get to market due to the industry slowing down.
+Demanding that it all change back to the way it was in January 2020 is a monumental disservice to many American businesses, many of which are permanently closed.

 With many people hunkered down at home, there is less of a demand for goods and services.
 If the virus is not suppressed, people will not fill the stores and the malls.
 Some will continue to go out, regardless of its impact on the rest of their society.
 Those people who won’t wear masks are keeping this problem going strong.

-If we had a real leader in this country, he would make a patriotic call for Americans to unite to fight the virus by doing whatever it takes to drive the virus down.
+If we would have had a real leader in this country, he would make a patriotic call for Americans to unite to fight the virus by doing whatever it takes to drive the virus down.
 If we had a real leader, he would remind everybody that wearing masks is the path to restoring jobs.
 If we had a true leader, he would use the power of the federal government to get medical supplies to every state that needs them.
-He would invoke The Defense Production Act to make sure all states, all hospitals, all doctors and nurses have supplies to safely operate.
+He would invoke The Defense Production Act to make sure all states, all hospitals, all doctors, and nurses have supplies to safely operate.
 If we had a leader he would use those same powers to get supplies to schools and businesses so they can open safely.
 If we had a leader…

 Since we could not take the same path we walked before, we are on a road never before taken.
 We have looked down our new path and developed new processes to communicate, visit, work from home rather than from an office.
 Industries are moving forward on their own to find rapid COVID testing procedures, better cleaning, and sanitizing procedures to make sure workers, customers, clients, and visitors are all safe.

 We have to go down this new, untried road.
 Many of the jobs and lifestyle choices that lived on the old road we traveled are gone.
 Demanding we return to them are the statements of a fool.
 Believing the fool is worse.
-Not only is the big fool lying to you, but you are lying to you.
+Not only is the big fool lying to you, but you are lying to yourself.